 Our Class B common stock has ten votes per share and our Class A common stock has one vote per share.
-As of March 31, 2024, our outstanding shares of Class B common stock represented approximately 46% of the voting power of our outstanding capital stock.
+As of June 30, 2024, our outstanding shares of Class B common stock represented approximately 46% of the voting power of our outstanding capital stock.
 As a result, the holders of our Class B common stock, which includes certain of our directors, executive officers and their affiliates, exercise considerable influence over matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of our company or our assets, even if their stock holdings represent less than 50% of the outstanding shares of our capital stock.
 This concentration of ownership limits the ability of other stockholders to influence corporate matters and may cause us to make strategic decisions that could involve risks to holders of our Class A common stock or that may not be aligned with the interests of holders of our Class A common stock.
-This control may adversely affect the market price of our Class A common stock.